i

 Hand-blown borosilicate glass pitcher where filtered water sits in glass, on a silicone base - but water passes through a plastic filter housing and the lid is plastic.

 The reservoir is hand-blown borosilicate glass, so the filtered water dwells in glass rather than the all-plastic tank of a Brita.
-The compromises: the filter housing the water flows through is plastic (the cartridge concession), and the lid is plastic too.
-Its 0.2-micron membrane is specifically certified to reduce microplastics (exceeds NSF/ANSI 401), which is a real point in its favor.
-We rate it minimal-contact rather than no-contact because water contacts the plastic filter housing and lid in the pour path, but it is a large step down from a fully plastic pitcher.
+The compromises keep it at minimal-contact rather than no-contact: the filter housing the water flows through is plastic (the cartridge concession), and the filtered water sits under a plastic lid it pours past.
+It is a large step down from a fully plastic pitcher, but if you want zero plastic touching filtered water, a stainless gravity dispenser is the honest answer.

 What it's made of